chynshow/project-quiz-app/README.md

 ## Quiz

-> Single page application
+Full-stack application created by the MERN stack.

 ### Demo

 Coming soon :)

 #### Screenshots of the app